Survey on Causal-based Machine Learning Fairness Notions: Computing causal quantities from observable data

-All the above criteria can be generalized to the case where the sensitive attribute is not connected to any of its children through a confounding path.
+All graphical criteria can be generalized to the case where the sensitive attribute is not connected to any of its children through a confounding path.
 In such case, c-component factorization can be used.
 A c-component is a set of vertices in the graph such that every pair of vertices are connected by a confounding edge.
-The idea of c-component factorization is to decompose the identification problem into smaller sub-problems, that is, a disjoint set of c-components in order to calculate $P(y_a)$.
+The idea of c-component factorization is to decompose the identification problem into smaller sub-problems, that is, a disjoint set of c-components in order to calculate $\pr(y_a)$.
 For example, in Figure~\ref{subfig:ident_c}, there are three c-components: $\{\{W1,W2\},\{A\}, \{Z1,Z2,Y\}\}$.
-Hence, as long as there is no confounding path connecting $A$ to any of its direct children, $P(y_a)$ is identifiable.
+Hence, as long as there is no confounding path connecting $A$ to any of its direct children, $\pr(y_a)$ is identifiable.
 C-component factorization is used in the ID algorithm~\cite{shpitser08} which is proven to be complete for causal effect identification.
-However, as the $do$-calculus approach, the algorithm produces typically long and complex expressions~\cite{tikka2018thesis}.

 In case there is an unobservable confounding between the sensitive attribute $A$ and the outcome $Y$, all the above criteria will fail.
-However, $P(y_a)$ can still be identifiable using the front-door criterion.
-This criterion is satisfied in Figure~\ref{subfig:ident_e} and consists in having a mediator variable $Z$ such that: \begin{itemize} \item there are no backdoor paths from $A$ to $Z$ \item all backdoor paths from $Z$ to $Y$ are blocked by $A$. \end{itemize} A backdoor path from $A$ to $Z$ is any path starting at $A$ with a backward edge $\leftarrow$ into $A$ (e.g. $A \leftarrow \ldots Z$).
-If such criterion is satisfied, $P(y_a)$ can be computed as follows:
+However, $\pr(y_a)$ can still be identifiable using the front-door criterion.
+This criterion is satisfied in Figure~\ref{subfig:ident_e} and consists in having a mediator variable $Z$ such that: \begin{itemize} \item there are no backdoor paths from $A$ to $Z$ \item all backdoor paths from $Z$ to $Y$ are blocked by $A$. \end{itemize} A backdoor path from $A$ to $Z$ is any path starting at $A$ with a backward edge $\leftarrow$ into $A$ (e.g., $A \leftarrow \ldots Z$).
+If such criterion is satisfied, $\pr(y_a)$ can be computed as follows:

-Shpitser and Pearl proved that all the unidentifiable cases of the causal effect $P(y_a)$ boil down to a general graphical structure called the hedge criterion.
-Based on this criterion, they designed a complete identifiability algorithm called $ID$ which outputs the expression of $P(y_a)$ if it is identifiable, or the reason of the unidentifiability, otherwise.
+Shpitser and Pearl proved that all the unidentifiable cases of the causal effect $\pr(y_a)$ boil down to a general graphical structure called the hedge criterion.
+Based on this criterion, they designed a complete identifiability algorithm called $ID$ which outputs the expression of $\pr(y_a)$ if it is identifiable, or the reason of the unidentifiability, otherwise.